ygch/Query-by-Humming/README.md

 Query-by-Humming
 ================

 This is a project to achieve a query by humming system with the help of SPRING algorithm.
+We also accelerate the system through GPU.